RitishShrirao/RL_project/README.md

 Currently, there are three kinds of abstractions that have been implemented:
 * `ax_seq`: abstractions that only specify a sequence of axioms.
 * `dfs_idx_rel_pos`: Abstractions that incorporate relative position information using the old ConPoLe DFS indexing (file ending in `-pos.json`).
 * `tree_rel_pos`: Abstractions that specify a sequence of axioms and additionally incorporate information about axioms' relative position of application within the expression tree.
-The first two kinds can no longer be incorporated into the ConPoLe environment since their interfaces are outdated.

 Example files containing abstractions have been placed under `mathemematical-abstractions/abstractions`.
-Currently, only those files ending in `-tree.json` (`tree_rel_pos` abstractions) are guaranteed to work with the ConPoLe environment.

 To incorporate `tree_rel_pos` abstractions into the ConPoLe environment, specify
 ```